RICHARD MARLES MP

 FEDERAL MEMBER FOR BURT

-We need a national approach from Scott Morrison, to provide assurance for the more than 2.4 million Australian small businesses.
+It is clear we need a national approach from Scott Morrison, to provide assurance for more than 2.4 million Australian small businesses.

 Without a national approach for small business, there will remain uncertainty for the millions of Australians who own, operate and are employed through these various industries.